blakeNaccarato/buildsign/README.md

 # Hello

 An example of signed executable Python binaries using PyApp with caching and Azure Trusted Signing.
 The generated program is a simple CLI that generates variations on "Hello, <name>" as a proof-of-concept.
+See build recipes in `justfile`, a work in progress, but currently local building and signing has been implemented.
+This experiment will inform a project template and GitHub Action that facilitates this for arbitrary Python projects.

 ## Attributions